Pub Date: 1989

 After some time together, Andre sends Laura back to Laird.
 Big mistake.
 He tries to rape Laura and beats her brutally.
 Laurea leaves Laird–say that three times quickly–and gets a job in a pharmacy.
 She also discovers she’s pregnant with Andre’s baby and obtains another suitor, Yale Talbot,

-In the end, Laura becomes a famous concert pianist-fulling a dream her stepmother had for her-and Laura, Andre and their daughter have their Happily Ever After.
+In the end, Laura becomes a famous concert pianist-fulling a dream her stepmother had for her-and Laura, Andre, and their daughter to have their Happily Ever After.

-Upside: The fact that I finished it, which was accomplished only by speed reading and skimming; the reasons are explained below.
+The fact that I finished it, which was accomplished only by speed reading and skimming.
+The reasons are explained below.

 Andre is, to put it simply, an abusive, arrogant, brutal, egotistical, possessive, predatory, self-centered, uncaring, unfeeling bastard.
 There are no redeeming qualities about him whatsoever.

-Sex: One really good love scene, and there are others, but the scene is dampened by the fact that Andre manipulated Laura into having sex with him, then used her lust for him to coerce more sexual favors as the book goes on.
+One really good love scene and there are others, but the scene is dampened by the fact that Andre manipulated Laura into having sex with him, then used her lust for him to coerce more sexual favors as the book goes on.